Inclusive Special Education Major FAQs

 Yes.
 Miami's Inclusive Special Education program is designed to allow our students to earn a degree in four years and go straight into a classroom position.
 There is a high demand for intervention specialists and school districts actively recruit new graduates.

-Our students appreciate being placed in real-world situations as early as their sophomore year, and continue through the senior year with student teaching and the senior capstone.
-These field experiences allow students to initially observe, eventually assist veteran teachers, implementing teaching methods presented in class; and tutor children in reading.
+Our students appreciate being placed in real-world situations as early as their sophomore year and continue through the senior year with student teaching and the senior capstone.
+These field experiences in reading and math allow students to initially observe, eventually assist veteran teachers, implement teaching methods presented in class, and tutor children in reading.

-No, when you complete Miami’s undergraduate program you are eligible for a 4-year Resident Educator license.
+No, when you complete Miami’s undergraduate program you are eligible for a 2-year Resident Educator license.
 That is the first step to becoming a teacher.

 Once you have successfully completed the undergraduate program and passed the required Ohio Assessments for Educators, you are eligible for the State of Ohio Mild-Moderate and Moderate-Intensive Intervention Specialist licenses, K-12.

 The role of an intervention specialist can vary greatly.
-The role is largely determined by the needs, policy and philosophy of the hiring school district.
+The role is largely determined by the needs, policy and philosophy of the hiring school district and the Individualized Education Plans (IEPs) for his/her students.
 An intervention specialist may have his/her own classroom where, during parts of the school day, children come to receive special instruction in a needed subject area, take a test in a modified presentation or receive assistance in a needed area of development or skill.

 Yes, the Department of Teaching, Curriculum, and Educational Inquiry offers both undergraduate and graduate programs in early childhood education, middle childhood education, and adolescent/ young adult education.
 Other Miami departments offer licensure programs in art, music, and foreign language.